Swallownest F.C.: History

 The club first entered senior league football as Aston in 2006, playing in the South Yorkshire Amateur League (SYAL).
 They won promotion from Division 1 in their first year and followed that up by winning the SYAL title a year later.

 In the summer of 2008 they were admitted to the Sheffield & Hallamshire County Senior League (S&HCSL), starting in Division Two.
 They won two successive promotions to reach the County Senior League Premier Division by 2010, when they changed their name to Swallownest Miners Welfare.
 A previous team representing the Miners Welfare had competed in the Yorkshire League during the 1960s.
 In their first season at Step 7 of the National League System, the new Miners Welfare FC clinched the County Senior League championship remaining unbeaten all season.

 In 2014/15 they applied for promotion to the Northern Counties East League (NCEL) but ultimately failed to pass a ground grading inspection, and in 2015/16 (the year they were renamed as simply Swallownest) they finished in too low a position to attain promotion.
 Finally, after winning the S&HCSL Premier Division for a second time in 2017, they won promotion to the NCEL Division One.

-In the first three seasons in the NCEL Division One Swallownest FC guided by manager Jordan Stocks maintained a top half finish.
-In December 2020 the club parted company with Stocks and the role was taken up on an interim basis by current player Alex Nightingale.
-Following a 5-2 win in his first game in charge Nightingale was confirmed as 1st Team Manager.
+Following a very indifferent start to the 23/24 season "Swall" find themselves rooted to the bottom of the league after 14 games, 7 points adrift with those around them having played less games.
+The club seem to be stuffering from the hangover following last seasons brilliant attempts to avoid relegation.
+Aswift change or upturn in results is very much needed as the cold nights draw in.

 Season-by-season record

 Grounds

 The club originally played at the Leonard Kyte ground in the neighbouring village of Aughton.
-Upon joining the Sheffield & Hallamshire County Senior League in 2008, the club moved to the Swallownest Miners Welfare ground on Sheffield Road, where they have remained since.
+Upon joining the Sheffield & Hallamshire County Senior League in 2008, the club moved to the Swallownest Miners Welfare ground on Sheffield Road, where they have remained since, the ground is nicknamed "The Swall Siro".

-Development of the ground between 2014 and 2017 ensured the application for NCEL Division One was successful.
-The club committee continue to develop sections of the ground each year, increasing seating capacity and the development of spectator facilities.

-Match day Parking

-Spectator parking is available in the main club car park.
-Additional parking can be found on road outside the ground.